TsirelsonStepan/game_cave_survival_startegy_editor_ver/README.md

-In 2023 a cool idea of a game came up to my mind so I spent some time making it, however, it was never finished, so it is archived now
+In 2023 a cool idea of a game came up to my mind, combining the elements from turn-based strategies with map overview and units moving between tiles and rogue-like exploration, so I spent some time making it, however, I never finished it.